vieravfg/matplotlib-challenge/README.md

 # Matplotlib-Challenge
-I am submitting a main script with my solution and a folder with the data files provided.
+I am submitting a folder with my main script and a folder with the data files provided.
 ## Homework file:
-* [Jupyter Notebook] (./Homework-Solution.ipynb) - Main Script
+* [Jupyter Notebook] (Solution/Homework Solution.ipynb) - Main Script